Introduction

 Barriers

 Argentina faces different types of barriers in achieving its adaptation and mitigation goals.
-There is a lack of planning for sustainable management of native forests `and agri-food systems.
-There are gaps in the articulation between managing bodies/ministries, as well as inefficient bureaucratic financing channels and there are difficulties for producers to access financing.
-The objective of the NAP in Argentina is to carry out the process in a participatory manner across managing bodies and ministries.
-The process requires economic efforts to ensure the full participation of all representatives and to support them in parallel processes for formulating provincial plans.
+There is a need to improve planning for sustainable management of agri-food systems, as well as the coordination between ministries and public agencies, the scientific community and the private sector.
+Difficulties for producers to access long term financing and knowledge on sustainable production complicates the achievement of sectoral climatic goals.
+The process requires economic efforts to ensure the full participation of all representatives and to support them in parallel processes for implementing provincial plans.

 Project details